ryouchinsa/ryouchinsa.github.io/file/README.md

 Thank you.

 # Open images folder and annotations folder
-You can open images and annotations folders.

 You can drag & drop each images folder and annotations folder to the open table.
 "Label format" is to change the label format to read/write in the PASCAL VOC xml format or YOLO text format.
 "Sort images" is to sort images by Alphabetic, Numeric, and Last modified.

-After opening images, we recommend to remove EXIF orientation flags.
+After opening images, we recommend to use File menu -> Remove EXIF orientation flags.
+To copy the current image file name, click on the image file name shown at the top-left corner.

 ```
 ├── images